aperkins19/NLLAB_OT2_PURE/README.md

 * Put all pipetting parameters into a dictionary

+* Install Black

+* Get the Opentron to make a master mix of energy solution, dna, (malachite green), chi6, buffer, water.
+This could be a separate script, *or a modular function that can simply be called upstream of the plating functions*.
+AP

+* Design the technical error optimiser - once we have our 1st 10x cfps replicated. let's sit down with pen, paper and coffee and design the algorithm + software plan next week.
+AP

 * Code wax pipette step and fix pipette
   * OT2 parts.
     * Insert sink plugs into 3D printed tube rack with Mirren.
     * Confirm dimensions + build quality
     * Order rest of parts from U create.

-* Get the Opentron to make a master mix of energy solution, dna, (malachite green), chi6, buffer, water.
-This could be a separate script, *or a modular function that can simply be called upstream of the plating functions*.
-AP

-* Design the technical error optimiser - once we have our 1st 10x cfps replicated. let's sit down with pen, paper and coffee and design the algorithm + software plan next week.
-AP

-* Install Black

-* create /app in linux of docker

 ## To do - Far term